-watchOS 10 Compatibility: Will Your Apple Watch Get It?

-watchOS 10 is rumored to be the biggest software update ever for the Apple Watch.
-But will your Apple Watch get it?
+watchOS 10: Features, Supported Devices, Release Date & More!

+- Feature Limitations: Not all features will be available on older Apple Watches due to hardware limitations.

+- Release Timeline: Developer beta is already out, public beta expected in July, and the final version will likely launch in September 2023 alongside iOS 17.

-Apple’s WWDC23 is just around the corner, where it is expected to launch a number of new hardware and software products.
-The hardware products include the Reality One AR headset and the 15-inch MacBook Air.
-As for the software products – the usual ones apply: iOS 17, iPadOS 17, and macOS 14.
+Apple’s WWDC23 is now complete.
+The company launched a number of new hardware and software products.
+The hardware products include the Vision Pro AR headset and the 15-inch MacBook Air.
+As for the software products – the usual ones apply: iOS 17, iPadOS 17, tvOS 17, and macOS 14.

-But it’s also rumored that the Apple Watch’s updated software – watchOS 10 – will be the biggest software update to the Apple Watch ever.
+But the Apple Watch’s updated software – watchOS 10 – was also shown off, and it looks like it will be the biggest software update to the Apple Watch ever.

 Here’s what we know about watchOS 10 so far and which Apple Watches are likely to support the new operating system.

-watchOS 10 is the next version of the Apple Watch’s operating system that Apple is expected to unveil at WWDC23 before it ships to the public later this year.
+watchOS 10 is the next version of the Apple Watch’s operating system that Apple was shown off at WWDC23 before it ships to the public later this year.
+Here are the best new features of watchOS 10:

-watchOS 10 is also rumored to be one of the biggest software updates to the Apple Watch ever.

-That’s because watchOS 10 is rumored to feature a new home screen layout.
-The rumors come to us from an anonymous leaker on Twitter under the handle @analyst941.
-For those of you who don’t get the “941” reference: if you look at the screenshot mockups Apple uses for the iPhone on its website and in its advertising, you’ll see that the time on the iPhone’s screen is nearly always 9:41.

 - Apple Watch Series 4